An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms

-Similar to medium mode and \cref{fig:init_hard}, the initial state of the system is random.
-Different from the medium mode, the noise behavior is more complicated.
-The mean value of the noise distribution ${\mu_t}$ is a time-dependent variable, which slowly changes during time.
-This case is not a typical MDP.
-The hard mode is closer to real-world settings.
-Because in real-world applications, we always deploy the testing environment and algorithms after training, so the noise distribution of the testing environment is different from the training environment. \end{itemize}
+In the hard mode of the OPS environment, similar to the medium mode, the initial state of the system is randomly determined.
+However, in contrast to the medium mode, the behavior of the noise in the hard mode is more complex.
+The mean value of the noise distribution ${\mu_t}$ becomes a time-dependent variable that slowly changes over time.
+This time-dependent noise introduces additional challenges and complexity to the control problem.
+In this case, the control problem deviates from a typical Markov Decision Process (MDP) setting.
+By incorporating the noise term into the state definition as $\hat{s}_t = [s_t; e_t]$, we effectively convert the control process into a Partially Observable Markov Decision Process (POMDP).
+The hard mode is designed to mimic real-world settings more closely.
+In practical applications, when deploying the trained model in a testing environment, we often encounter temperature drift, which causes the noise distribution of the testing environment to differ from the training environment.
+Therefore, the hard mode simulates the realistic scenario where the noise distribution is not stationary and may vary over time, making the control problem more challenging and closer to real-world conditions. \end{itemize}